Attractive people, not so attractive personalities.

 Die for Our Ship: In-Universecomedic application at the end of Chapter 4/Episode 2.
 After she and Sena get a Downer Ending on a galge the latter was playing, Yozora storms out the clubroom (while Sena breaks down crying) to find and kill Akari — a video game character — thinking she spread the rumors that their protagonist was a He-Man Woman Hater, causing Yukiko, a girl she and Sena were angling for, to turn him/them down... convenientlyforgetting that it was their fault for shooting down Akari's friendly overtures with the most cruel options because they deem her proactive attitude (such as taking the initiative to introduce herself to the protagonist) a sign of being a Bitch in Sheep's Clothing.

-Sena gets a really bad ending in the dating game in episode 2, season 1, because of picking bad choices throughout the game.
+Sena gets a really bad ending in the dating game in Episode 2 because of picking bad choices throughout the game.

-The MMO game in episode 5 of season 1, partly due to bugs, partly because the healer (Maria) falling asleep, but mostly due to several characters working against each other rather than together.
+The MMO game in Episode 5, partly due to bugs, partly because the healer (Maria) falling asleep, but mostly due to several characters working against each other rather than together.

-The other dating game in episode 8 of Season 1.
+The other dating game in Episode 8.
 This ending was so shocking that even Yozora, who wished for it, was shocked by its brutality.

-In episode 5 of Season 2, Yozora plays a gender reversed dating game of the one from episode 2, Season 1.
+In Episode 5 of Season 2, Yozora plays a gender reversed dating game of the one from Episode 2 of Season 1.
 Like Sena, she makes some rather poor choices, and although successful at school, ends up with no friends nor a boyfriend, much like in her real life.

-Dull Eyes of Unhappiness: Maria displays some in episode 4 of Season 2 when she hears that the ticket Sena got for the theme park was only good for 6 adults.
-Since she was the 7th person, and a child, she just mumbles unhappily, causing Sena to feel sorry for her and buy a child's ticket for her so she could go.
+Dull Eyes of Unhappiness: Maria displays some in Episode 4 of Season 2 when she hears that the ticket Sena got for the theme park was only good for six adults.
+Since she was the seventh person, and a child, she just mumbles unhappily, causing Sena to feel sorry for her and buy a child's ticket for her so she could go.
 Maria immediately perks up again after this.